Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?

 The two types of photon-pair sources (waveguides and microring resonators) were simulated taking into account the input pump photon spectra as well as the band-pass filters (BPF) at the output channels.
 The joint spectral intensity (JSI) of the generated pairs was calculated as detailed in Appendix \ref{C}.
 Fig. \ref{JSI_fig} shows the JSI for the different sources in SiPIC-1 and SiPIC-2: 15-mm-long and 240-$\mu$m-long spiral waveguides, and microring resonators with Q-factors 1.5x$10^4$ and 3x$10^4$.
 In particular, it is worth noting that even in a degenerate SFWM process the generated photon pair wavelengths have a dispersion around $\lambda_s \simeq \lambda_i$ due to the spectral width of the pump laser lines and the generation band of the FWM process.

 The different shapes of the JSI for photon pairs generated by the spiral waveguides (Figs. \ref{JSI_fig}(a) and (b)) are mainly due to their different lengths.
 The longer waveguide acts as an additional narrow band-pass filter which modifies the JSI.
 This modification can be understood from the phase matching function reported in Eq. \eqref{phi} and contained in the joint spectral amplitude (JSA), Eq. \eqref{f}.
 It is also evident that the JSI shapes of the waveguides are wider than the one of the microring resonators.
-This implies a higher correlation in the generated photons from the waveguides than from the microring resonators.
-These wide JSIs can be explained by the filtering of the broad waveguide generation band (between the two pump photon wavelengths) by the BPF.
+This implies a higher correlation in the generated photons from the waveguides than from the microring resonator.
+Thsese wide JSIs can be explained by the filtering of the broad waveguide generation band (between the two pump photon wavelengths) by the BPF.